 We took off to tackle the Clusters Lake loop and the Cinder Cone, but fell a little short.
 We still ended clocking about 17 miles for a good bit of cross country travel through Lassen Volcanic National Park.
 If you’re a fan of lakes, the Clusters Lake loop is a must do.

 Day Three in Lassen – Hike Kings Creek Falls

 On the third day, we opted for a more mellow hike from the Kings Creek Falls trailhead to Kings Creek Falls and looping around to Bench Lake and Sifford Lake.
 Kings Creek Falls is actually a series of thunderous waterfalls.
 Sifford Lake makes an excellent summer backpacking destination.

 I also added on Cold Boiling Lake from the Kings Creek Picnic Area, which ended up being underwhelming and slightly disappointing.

 For dinner, we made pizza on little round sandwich bread things in foil packets tossed on the fire to get all hot and melty.
 It was also delicious.

 Day Four in Lassen Volcanic National Park – Hike Mt.
 Lassen

 This was our last day.
 It also happened to be July 4th.
-We woke up at the buttcrack of dawn to Lassen Volcanic National Park’s namesake, the Mt.
+We woke up at the buttcrack of dawn to hike the park’s namesake, the Mt.
 Lassen trail by 5am.
-We caught the sunrise on the way up and froze at the top.
+We caught sunrise on the way up and froze at the top.
 It was beautiful.
+I highly recommend this.